dozel/Random-Colors/README.md

 random-colors
 =============

+Evenly distributed random color generator for Objective-C.

 About
 ------
-Evenly distributed random color generator for Objective-C

-This function randomly generates distinct colors with consistent lightness and saturation using [the Golden Ratio](http://en.wikipedia.org/wiki/Golden_ratio)
+This function randomly generates distinct colors with consistent lightness and saturation using [the Golden Ratio](http://en.wikipedia.org/wiki/Golden_ratio).

 Usage
 ------